This blog was updated in March 2019

 Whether it's the first point of contact or the 10th, customer service molds the entire CX, making it vital to implement solutions that exceed the customer's expectations throughout all parts of the buyer's journey.
 Results from a HyperQuality study show that improving the CX in a call center can boost return on investment (ROI) by more than $100,000.

-Here is a go-to guide for improving the CX in your call center.
+Here is a go-to guide for improving customer service and CX in your call center.
 In addition to tips, you'll find helpful steps for implementing these tips into your current practices.

 Customers are your most valuable asset, and although your attention should be directed toward them at all times, you can't forget about the people who come into contact with your customers on a daily basis -- your agents.